-Our technology platform utilizes retroviral replicating vectors (RRVs), which are designed to selectively deliver therapeutic genes to, and persist within, cancer cells.
-Cancer cells learn how to evade the immune system and in doing so create a sanctuary for RRV infection.
-RRVs integrate into the DNA of dividing cancer cells, which then serve as a factory for producing additional RRVs.
-These new RRVs then spread to neighboring cancer cells, repeating the process and providing for a long-term presence of Tocagen’s therapeutic genes within the tumor.
+Our gene therapy platform utilizes retroviral replicating vectors, or RRVs, which are designed to selectively deliver therapeutic genes into cancer cells.
+Cancer cells learn how to evade the immune system and in doing so create an immune-defective sanctuary for RRV replication and persistence.
+RRVs are designed to selectively integrate into the DNA of cancer cells, which then serve as factories to produce more RRVs by budding.
+These progeny RRVs infect neighboring cancer cells, providing long-term presence of the therapeutic gene or genes.

-Due to the novel mechanisms of action and favorable safety profile in clinical studies to date, Tocagen believes its RRV platform and lead product candidate, Toca 511 & Toca FC, have the ability to selectively infect cancer cells to stimulate robust and durable anti-cancer immune responses, and can do so with minimal toxicity.
+Due to the novel mechanisms of action and favorable safety profile in clinical studies to date, Tocagen believes its RRV platform and lead product candidate, Toca 511 & Toca FC, have the potential to selectively infect cancer cells to stimulate robust and durable anti-cancer immune responses, and can do so with minimal toxicity.